-- 1) The Board (save and except for Chan Choo Sing, Chan Chow Tek, Chan Chor Ngiak and Chan Chor Ang who are brothers and substantial shareholders of PCCS) does not have any family relationship with any director and/or major shareholder of PCCS. - 2) None of the Directors have any conviction for offences within the past ten (10) years other than traffic offences, if any. - 3) None of the Directors have any conflict of interest with the Company.
+- 1) The Board (save and except for Chan Choo Sing, Chan Chow Tek, Chan Chor Ngiak and Chan Chor Ang who are brothers and substantial shareholders of PCCS and the sons of Mr. Chan Kok Hiang @ Chan Kock Hiang, a substantial shareholder of PCCS) does not have any family relationship with any director and/or substantial shareholder of PCCS. - None of the Directors have any conviction for offences within the past ten (10) years other than traffic offences, if any. - 3) None of the Directors have any conflict of interest with the Company.